SPINE CARE OVERVIEW

 The department is committed to the initiation, promotion, execution and dissemination of high quality treatment of all aspects of treatment & rehabilitative services.
 It provides conservative treatment methods addressing the treatment, healing and prevention of injuries and disabilities.
 The complete range of management options for treating back pain and spinal disorders are available.
 It also focuses primarily, but not solely, on pain relief, promoting healing, restoring function and movement, facilitation and adaptation associated with injury.

-Manipal Hospitals Jaipur is one of the best Spine Care Hospital in India and are equipped with a wide array of specialties ranging from Spine Care, Sports Medicine, Paediatric Orthopaedics Services, Pain Management.
+Manipal Hospitals Jaipur is one of the best Spine Care Hospital in Jaipur and is equipped with a wide array of specialities ranging from Spine Care, Sports Medicine, Paediatric Orthopaedics Services, Pain Management.

 Who is an Orthopaedic Spine Surgeon?